Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/aws/tasks/task4.md

 ![](../materials/diagrams/task4-focus.png)

 **Learning prerequisites:**
-* [AWS for Developers: Data-Driven Serverless Applications with Kinesis](https://learn.epam.com/detailsPage?id=3d2f05f1-49a6-412a-83c4-def85e9e5ce2) - **section 2** (EPAM Learn course, it will be assigned to you by the organizers)
+* [AWS for Developers: Data-Driven Serverless Applications with Kinesis](https://learn.epam.com/detailsPage?id=3d2f05f1-49a6-412a-83c4-def85e9e5ce2) (EPAM Learn course, it will be assigned to you by the organizers)

 **Goal:**
 * ingest data with Kinesis Data Streams